Pink Salt Recipe for Weight Loss: Truth vs. Hype

 A pink salt drink can indirectly support weight loss if it helps you do things that actually matter:

-- A balanced exercise routine you can keep doing (strength + cardio)
+• A balanced exercise routine you can keep doing — strength training is particularly important for body composition.

-- Better sleep (see Tips and Tricks for Getting Enough Sleep)
+• Better sleep — poor sleep disrupts hunger hormones and makes everything harder.
+See Tips and Tricks for Getting Enough Sleep.

 If you want a simple plan that's actually trackable, start here: Setting Weight Loss Goals: A SMART Guide.